 Skipinnish were formed in 1999 by Angus MacPhail (accordion) and Andrew Stevenson (pipes, whistles, fiddle).
 Their debut album was self-released in 2001 as a duo with additional guests.
 Their first few albums stuck largely to this template but as time went on, the band grew to encompass more members — including a second piper, a guitarist/vocalist, keyboards, electric bass, and drums — resulting in a much punchier folk-rock sound.

 Ceòl an Aire are a 5-piece trad/folk band based in Oban.
 Since forming in 2010, the band have been fortunate to perform on a wide array of stages, taking on trips across the UK, Europe, the USA and Asia.
 The band have released two EPs and a single and have played in Kintyre numerous times, but this will be their first performance at the Glen Scotia West Coast Rocks Concert.

 The Argyll Ceilidh Trail is six young, up-and-coming musicians showcasing their music across Argyll.
 The musicians will be on the road for four weeks, visiting Inveraray, Arran, Mull, Tiree and Oban, and we are delighted to have them perform at this year’s MOK Fest.

 The instrumental arrangement of the band includes piano, fiddle, accordion, pipes, whistle and Gaelic song.
-Pictured is the ACT 2022 Band.

 West Coast Rocks, or Saturday Night in the Vic as it’s commonly known to locals, has proved a huge success with bands such as The Fratellis, The View, The Saw Doctors, Deacon Blue, Idlewild, The Stranglers, Treacherous Orchestra, TTF and the Red Hot Chilli Pipers selling out in recent years.